How to Schedule Jobs in SQL Server using SQL Server Agent

 Once you click on the View history option, it will open the below window which shows the history of this job.

 In the next article, I am going to discuss How SQL Server Store and Manages the Data Internally in detail.
-In this article, I try to explain How to Schedule Job in SQL Server using SQL Server Agent step by step with a simple example.
-I hope you enjoy this article and understand how to schedule a job in SQL Server.
+In this article, I try to explain How to Schedule Jobs in SQL Server using SQL Server Agent with Examples.
+I hope you enjoy this article How to Schedule Jobs in SQL Server using SQL Server Agent with Examples article and understand How to Schedule Jobs in SQL Server using SQL Server Agent.